gammapy/gammapy/docs/user-guide/makers/fov.rst

 and a `~gammapy.modeling.models.NormSpectralModel` which allows to renormalize the background cube, and possibly to change its spectral distribution.
 By default, only the `norm` parameter of a `~gammapy.modeling.models.PowerLawNormSpectralModel` is left free.
 Here we show the addition of a `~gammapy.modeling.models.PowerLawNormSpectralModel` in which the `norm` and `tilt` parameters are unfrozen as an example.
+It is also possible to implement other normed models, such as the `~gammapy.modeling.models.PiecewiseNormSpectralModel`.

 .. testcode::